mariecrane/training-material/topics/proteomics/tutorials/database-handling/tutorial.md

 # Uploading a protein search Database

-There are a many ways how you can upload your protein search database (FASTA file with protein sequences).
+There are a many ways to upload your protein search database (FASTA file with protein sequences).
 Three of these ways are:

 *   Using **Protein Database Downloader** {% icon tool %} .
 *   Using a direct weblink to the database.